 Self management What is it? to recognise their own emotions, erstand how these could influence heir behaviour accordingly.
-Why is it important? personal resource - cognitive engage with diverse clients raadversarial communications to with the law.
-Being able to effort to the second sec to distressed individuals unfamiliar fectively manage oneself and the tect mental wellbeing, maintain How does it help?
-People who demonstrate this competing demands on their integrity and seek help and su personal resources, act with Positive beh avioural indicators Negative behavioural indicators Reacts negatively to perceived criticism Covers up mistakes and tries to avoid consequences Lacks confidence in work output or decisions - risks spending too much time on a matter or avoiding tasks Takes on too much work, at risk to themselves and their work Ignores unethical behaviour
+Why is it important? personal resource - cognitive engage with diverse clients randversarial communications that the law.
+Being able to effort the second se to distressed individuals unfamiliar fectively manage oneself and the tect mental wellbeing, maintain How does it help?
+People who demonstrate this skill will be able to balance competing demands on their personal resources, act with integrity and seek help and support when required.
+Positive beh avioural indicators Negative behavioural indicators professi supervisions supervisions.
+2. Maintain with clief supervisions.
+3. Is able to albeit with projects.
+4. Recogning guidance competer managir.
+5. Is confident agree on do not use to involving dishone instructions.
+7. Reflects. o motivate to work alone, ith supervision, on long Reacts negatively to perceived criticism Covers up mistakes and tries to avoid consequences Lacks confidence in work output or decisions - risks spending too much time on a matter or avoiding tasks Takes on too much work, at risk to themselves and their work Ignores unethical behaviour

 Agile thinking What is it?
 The ability of a Costs Lawyer depending on the circumstar and technologies to novel sit nces and apply knowledge, ideas Why is it important? unfamiliar either because of of experience.
 Agile thinking ways of using existing knowled undertaking legal research to how to undertake and apply confidence in relationships were applied to the second sec face issues with which they are changes in the law or due to a lack is demonstrated by finding new edge and resources as well as further a client's case.
 Knowing legal research helps to create with clients and supervisors and lable resources and good verbal How does it help?
 People who demonstrate this take on varied work and find s skill will display a willingness to alternative solutions.
-Positive beh avioural indicators Negative behavioural indicators Deploys efficient Proactive knowled Uses initiand pre Recommendate client Is able to approach beneficial (e.g. the technology) Draws of techniques colution Can tack breaking constitution Seeks the new approach beneficial constitution legal research resources tly and effectively yely keeps own legal dge and skills up to date tiative to research a point sent it to their supervisor mends a range of options to nt o identify new ways of ching an issue which might be fal to the client or practice e application of an innovative ogy) on a range of sources, ues and ideas to develop as to problems kle large problems by g them down into nent parts ne input of colleagues on proaches approach in a tight Does not fit legal arguments with the facts of the case Is slavish to the text of existing precedents Does not take account of the client's business or personal context Tends to refuse work that is unfamiliar or challenging Rejects ideas and innovations simply because they are untried Fails to recognise and tackle an ethical dilemma
+Positive beh avioural indicators Negative behavioural indicators 1.
+Deploys efficient 2.
+Proactive knowled 3.
+Uses initiand present the clien 4.
+Recommendate the clien 5.
+Is able to approach beneficial (e.g. the technology) 6.
+Draws of technique solution 7.
+Can tack breaking constitut 8.
+Seeks the new approach technology of the technology of the technology of technique solution legal research resources tly and effectively yely keeps own legal dge and skills up to date tiative to research a point sent it to their supervisor mends a range of options to nt o identify new ways of ching an issue which might be fal to the client or practice e application of an innovative Does not fit legal arguments with the facts of the case Is slavish to the text of existing precedents Does not take account of the client's business or personal context Tends to refuse work that is unfamiliar or challenging Rejects ideas and innovations simply because they are untried Fails to recognise and tackle an ethical dilemma